// UniSSON - Unity Supercollider Sound Object Notation

 Exposing Interface: Visualising sonic interactions in multi-player digital performance - UniSSON (Unity Supercollider Sound Object Notation)

-This project introduces interdisciplinary research by Jules Rawlinson, Marcin Pietruszewski and Dave Murray-Rust into action, agency, aura and spectacle in audiovisual music performance, with a specific focus on small electronic ensembles.
+This project introduces interdisciplinary research by Jules Rawlinson and Marcin Pietruszewski (with input from Owen Green and Dave Murray-Rust) into action, agency and legibility in electronic music performance, with a specific focus on small ensembles.
 The research was made possible by financial support from the University of Edinburgh's Challenge Investment Fund

 In electronic music, especially by groups, it can be hard for audiences and performers to gauge who is doing what because physical movement is so decoupled from sonic results.
 On the other hand, mutual connectivity offers radical possibilities for making the musical instrument something that is fluid, shared and responsive.
 The project builds on existing strands of work in creative computing, computer music and musicology but seeks to make newly playful use of these techniques whilst also addressing accessibility issues by working with both widely adopted and open source software.

 The aims of this research were to develop a framework for graphical representations of multiplayer sonic/musical interactions in audiovisual performance, explore data visualisation and machine listening/learning tactics for sharing musical gestures in performance, design creative alternatives to standard user interfaces for analysis of multiplayer digital sound/music, devise collaborative strategies for integrated and embedded audiovisual performance and the release of software utilities for multiplayer experimentation.